vishwajeet08/SMS-BILL-/README.md

 # Please read first before using

-This program can be usefull for photo studio shops who can use this program to send sms bill to their coustomer.
+This program can be useful for photo studio shops who can use this program to send SMS bill to their customer.

 Before using this , they have to register with a number on a given website i.e https://www.fast2sms.com/